nillnought/javafx-documentation/docs/index.md

 ## Software Requirements
 - Java 11 or later
 - IntelliJ IDEA
+- A Windows device of Windows 10 or 11

 ## Overview
 The main topics of this documentation is as listed below: